 I am a philosopher by training, with a PhD from New York University, where I studied under Thomas Nagel and Sharon Street.
 My dissertation in metaethics–published in 2016 as The Feeling of Value–won NYU’s Dean’s Outstanding Dissertation Award.
 I taught for two years as Florence Levy Kay Fellow in Ethics at Brandeis University before leaving academia to pursue my interests in creative writing and cottage farming.

-Since leaving academe, I have become extremely interested in the scientific literature on parapsychology and have a paper forthcoming on the epistemic import of psychic-seeming coincidences.
+Since leaving academe, I have become extremely interested in the scientific literature on parapsychology and have just published a paper on the epistemic import of psychic-seeming coincidences.

 The Feeling of Value (King George, VA: Dudley & White, 2016).